 - Case managers will evaluate quarantine needs for students living off campus as part of the contact tracing process.

-Testing out of quarantine
+Testing out of isolation

 Where to isolate